-Prostrations are the approved exercise by the Architect of the human body to strengthen the human form and help break down the ego for service to others.
-Brahma designed the body to enjoy the extraordinary universe with and to be useful.
-In the Sacred Text, Full Body Prostrations are referred to as being in line with Brahma, or extending one’s self before.
-There are many verses in the Rigveda that describe the virtue of doing them, but none that describes how, so here is one way.
+Prostrations are the approved exercise of the architect of the human body for the strength to break down the ego and the strength to be helpful and guide others to freedom from suffering.
+Brahma designed the body to enjoy this beautiful and expansive universe and to be useful and helpful to its inhabitants.
+According to the Sacred Text, full body prostrations are an important morning exercise for keeping the body and mind trim and fit.
+I have translated many mantras that describe the virtue of doing them, but none that describe how, so here is a way.

-In the early morning before sunrise, stand with the feet a little apart and raise the hands high above the head as if reaching for God.
-Grasp for the breath of Brahma while lowering the arms and bringing the palms together at heart level.
-This can be a position to stop in when tired, but most of the time it will be momentary.
-While continuing to inhale the breath the hands separate, and as you come to a kneeling position place both palms on the ground a few inches to a foot in front and a foot or so apart.
-Begin exhalation and extend the right hand forward about a foot and a half to two feet, then the left, and finish exhalation while lowering the body to the ground.
+In the early morning before sunrise, stand with the feet a little apart and inhale a breath through the nose as you raise the hands high above the head as if reaching to heaven for God.
+Begin exhaling from the mouth as you lower the arms to bring the palms together at heart level.
+This can be a position to stop in when tired, but mostly it will be momentary.
+The hands separate, and as you come to a kneeling position, place the palms on the ground a few inches to a foot in front and a foot or so apart.
+Extend one hand forward about a foot and a half to two feet, then the other, and finish exhalation while lowering the body to the ground.
 Swing both arms forward, stretch out the body and touch the forehead to the Goddess, Mother Earth.
-Begin to draw in the breath, draw back the hands, and push the upper body off the ground.
-Step back with the left hand, then the right, until they are in front of you and you are kneeling.
-On exhalation push off the ground, stand upright, and raise the hands high above the head and reach for God.
-That completes one prostration.
-They can be repeated any number of times, I keep track to twenty-four and do that three times for seventy-two prostrations.
-I would certainly like to double the number; I think setting a goal is a good idea, having something to strive for gives purpose to life.
+Begin inhaling the breath and draw back the hands to push the upper body off the ground.
+Step back with one hand, then the other until they are a little in front of you and you are kneeling, stand upright, and raise the hands high above the head and reach for God.
+That completes one prostration, which is repeated many times, the Veda says ninety-nine first thing in the morning to stop the flow of venom.

-In a weeklong meditation retreat, one of the skinniest teachers in the world challenged us students to a prostration contest.
+In a weeklong meditation retreat, one of the skinniest gurus in the world challenged us students to a prostration contest.
 His assurances of proficiency coupled with our struggles assured him of no takers amongst us.
-It was funny, but prostrations first thing in the morning and their purpose is clear by the extra energy in the evening.
-Prostrations are a virtuous activity to engage in with countless ways of enjoying.
-Some religious practitioners will prostrate the entire distance to a Sacred Shrine.
-The Creator urges one to wake before dawn, go anywhere, and prostrate until the body is glistening with sweat and roaring by filling the belly with the breath.
-That gives a body a nice warm glow for sitting down in the sun for being praised with light and the wind of AH at sunrise.“To move the Architect is connected with and to be comfortable in the body extend one’s self before for the Presence to be present with and the Protector to AH in the morning to be with you.”
+It was funny, but seriously, prostrations done first thing in the morning and their purpose is clear by the extra energy during the day.
+Prostrations are a virtuous activity to engage in with countless ways to enjoy.
+Some religious practitioners prostrate the entire distance to a Sacred Shrine, or around the site.
+Some serious practitioners prostrate thirty-two miles around Sacred Mount Kailash in Eastern Tibet.
+It can take three weeks to circumambulate the mountain in high altitude.
+The path is rocky, cold, icy, with half the oxygen of sea level, but they endure.
+The Creator urges one to wake before dawn, go anywhere, and prostrate until the body is glistening with sweat and roaring filling the belly with the breath.
+That gives a body a nice warm glow for sitting down for meditation.